InnoBytes-in/Quality-Auto-Services/README.md

 A Customer Delight Platform named QualityAutoService that provides quick and comprehensive access to automotive information, allowing users to choose the right vehicle for their needs.

 # Tech Stack:
-HTML, CSS3, JavaScript, Python, Django
+JavaScript, Python, Django, HTML, CSS, Machine Learning

 # How to run this project:
 * Clone the project